mikedecosta/blanket/README.md

 * UI form to call this and view results from the web
 * Async response that returns an ID to the result set that you can view later
 * Deduping of input and output (if 2 locations have each other as closest points, just show it 1 time)
-* Not looking through every single combination, store them in a lat/long order and do early cut off
+* ~~Not looking through every single combination, store them in a lat/long order and do early cut off~~ This is an unnecessary optimization for calls of 100's of addresses at a time.
+The bottleneck is the geocoding, not finding closest points.
+With larger datasets, this could be looked at again.
 * Clean up of application files and split into multiple app files for encapsulation of concerns (routes, geocoding-utils, ui, etc)
 * Limits for our API key
+* Ability to set other geocoding strategy besides Google
 * cache or datastore backend to store commonly used addresses to not have to geocode them everytime
 * Allow changing unit from "miles" to "km"